xteve-project/xTeVe-Documentation/en/configuration.md

 ```
 If the buffer is disabled, only the streaming URL is passed to the client. xTeVe is then no longer involved.

-- **Buffer Size:** Defines the buffer size.
-If a streaming segment is smaller for an HLS stream, the default of the provider is used.
-Defines the buffer size.
-If an HLS streaming segment is smaller than the buffer size, the default of the provider is used.
+- **Buffer Size:** Size of the buffer.
+If the size of an HLS segment smaller than the buffer size, the size will be used by the HLS segment.

 - **Timeout for new client connections:** xTeVe waits for the set time before new connections are allowed.
 Helpful for fast channel switching.